wiedymi/mediabunny/docs/index.md

 hero:
     name: Mediabunny
     text: Complete media toolkit
-    tagline: A JavaScript library for reading, writing, and converting media files.
+    tagline: A JavaScript library for reading, writing, and converting video and audio files.
 Directly in the browser, and faster than anybunny else.
     image:
       src: /mediabunny-logo.svg
       alt: Mediabunny logo